DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-21-reorganising-organisation-details.md

 Selecting a change link next to any contact details takes the user to a page where they can edit all the contact details.

-We show an error message ff the user does not enter:
+We show an error message if the user does not enter:

 - email address
 - telephone number